offen/offen/docs/docs/running-offen/configuring-the-application.md

 ### On Windows
 {: .no_toc }

-In case the `-envfile` flag was supplied with a value when invoking a command, Offen will use this file.
-In case no such flag was given, Offen expects a file named `offen.env` to be present in the current working directory.
+In case the `-envfile` flag was supplied with a value when invoking a command, Offen Fair Web Analytics will use this file.
+In case no such flag was given, it expects a file named `offen.env` to be present in the current working directory.

 ## Configuration format